Display Accessibility Tools

 What kind of stipend and benefits are available?

 All teaching and research assistants receive health care, a tuition waiver, and a stipend through the university.
+Graduate teaching assistants are unionized.
 The stipend is competitive with that of graduate assistants at other universities, and is designed to cover living expenses.
-Current graduate students have found that the stipend is sufficient to cover the cost of living in the area around MSU.
+Current graduate students have found that the stipend is sufficient to cover the cost of living in the area around MSU, and many students are able to live without roommates if they wish to do so.

 What resources are available for graduate students?